Western North Carolina

 Western North Carolina (often abbreviated as WNC) is the region of North Carolina which includes the Appalachian Mountains; it is often known geographically as the state's Mountain Region.
 It contains the highest mountains in the Eastern United States, with 125 peaks rising to over 5000 ft in elevation.
 Mount Mitchell at 6684 ft, is the highest peak of the Appalachian Mountains and mainland eastern North America.
-The population of the region, as measured by the 2010 U.S. Census, is 1,473,241, which is approximately 15% of North Carolina's total population.
+The population of the 23 most commonly associated counties for the region, as measured by the 2020 U.S. census, is 1,149,405.
+The region accounts for approximately 11% of North Carolina's total population.

 Located east of the Tennessee state line and west of the Piedmont, Western North Carolina contains few major urban centers.
 Asheville, located in the region's center, is the area's largest city and most prominent commercial hub.
 The Foothills region of the state is loosely defined as the area along Western North Carolina's eastern boundary; this region consists of a transitional terrain of hills between the Appalachians and Piedmont Plateau of central North Carolina.

 Areas in the northwest portion of the Western North Carolina region, including Boone and Blowing Rock, commonly use the nickname "The High Country".
 The term Land of the Sky (or Land-of-Sky) is a common nickname for the Asheville area.
 The term is derived from the title of the novel, Land of the Sky (1876), written by Mrs. Frances Tiernan, under the pseudonym Christian Reid.
 She often refers in this book to the Great Smoky Mountains and Blue Ridge Mountains, the two main ranges in Western North Carolina.
 The Asheville area regional government body, the Land-of-Sky Regional Council, uses this nickname.

-The federally recognized Eastern Band of Cherokee Indians (EBCI) have a reservation in this region known as Qualla Boundary; it is situated adjacent to the Great Smoky Mountains National Park.
+The federally recognized Eastern Band of Cherokee Indians (EBCI) have a reserve in this region known as Qualla Boundary; it is situated adjacent to the Great Smoky Mountains National Park.
 Their capital is at Cherokee, North Carolina.
 This region, taking in today's southeastern Tennessee, western North and South Carolina, and northeastern Georgia, is considered the homeland of the historic Cherokee.
 Many of the people were forcibly removed in the late 1830s in the Trail of Tears to Indian Territory, but others remained; their descendants make up the EBCI, among the largest of recognized tribes.
 Sixteen earthwork mounds or their sites, built by indigenous peoples, have been listed in state archeological records in the eleven westernmost counties.
 Archeological and related research in the early 21st century has revealed that there may be as many as 50 such prehistoric mounds in this area, which were long central to Cherokee towns and culture.